 Meet Mary-Margaret Sweeney, MSW, LCSW, CST!

 Mary-Margaret believes our sexuality to be an integral, foundational piece of ourselves that we all have a right to own, explore, share, and make meaning of.
 Doing this reclamation work is challenging, fighting against all of the cultural messages we receive from the time of our birth.
-In addition to the reverence for this intense work, 15 years of experience and education, Mary-Margaret also believes it is crucial to approach sexuality with a sense of pleasure, humor, and fun (see top photo from Museu d'Erotica in Barcelona!).
+In addition to the reverence for this intense work, almost 20 years of experience and education, Mary-Margaret also believes it is crucial to approach sexuality with a sense of pleasure, humor, and fun (see top photo from Museu d'Erotica in Barcelona!).